 - 1. Customer wants to send an expensive piece of jewelry to daughter who is away at school. - 2.
 Customer wishes to mail stock certificates to the company via Registered Mail.
 Customer asks the clerk to help him determine the value to claim. - 3.
 Customer wants to mail a 6 oz. padded envelope Registered Mail to Montana. - 4.
 Customer wants to mail some coins which he happens to mention that he purchased on sale for \$200.
 However, he wishes to insure for \$400. - 5.
 Customer brings in paperwork in an tyvek envelope (4 oz.) and needs to send Registered Mail. - 6.
-A customer comes in to the Post Office with a 2 oz. envelope.
-Customer requests Registered Mail with a value of \$250 to ZIP 90210.
+A customer comes into the post office with a 2 oz. envelope to register for \$250.00 to zip 90210.